freenas/freenas-docs/userguide/sharing.rst

 permissions to that data, and to determine who accesses and modifies stored data.
 A Windows domain controller is not needed for authenticated SMB shares, which means that additional licensing costs are not required.
-However, since there is no domain controller to provide authentication for the network, each user account needs to be created on the %brand% system.
+However, when there is no domain controller to provide authentication for the network, each user account needs to be created on the %brand% system.
 This type of configuration scenario is often used in home and small networks as it does not scale well if